Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @subsubsection occt_xde_2_7_5 Finding GD\&Ts and reference shapes

 *XCAFDimTolObjects_Tool* class provides basic capabilities for searching GD\&Ts linked to shapes.
-Using the tool one can get sequences of dimensions, geometric tolerances and datums linked with a shape.
+The tool provides sequences of dimensions, geometric tolerances and datums linked with a shape.
 A series of related datums is also returned for geometric tolerances.

 To get reference shapes for a GD\&T entity one can use *GetRefShapeLabel* from *XCAFDoc_DimTolTool*.